 If your photography business has annual revenues of over $75,000 then you must register for GST.
 If you have annual revenues of less than $75,000 then talk to your accountant about your options.

-As a photographer you might consider 3 different types of business insurance:
+As a professional photographer you might consider 3 different types of business insurance:

-Photography equipment is expensive and it is only sensible to insure it for damage, theft, loss, travelling, etc. Errors and omissions insurance covers you in case you miss or lose an important shot.
+Photography equipment is expensive and it is only sensible to insure it for damage, theft, loss, travelling, fire, etc. Errors and omissions insurance covers you in case you miss or lose an important shot.
 For example, if you’re a wedding photographer and your images are accidentally erased, you’re likely to be sued by the married couple.
-You may also wish to consider liability insurance if you take photographs where there is potential for accidents – for example, with stunt work or unusual/dangerous locations.
+You may also wish to consider public liability insurance if you take photographs where there is potential for accidents – for example, with stunt work, unusual/dangerous locations or working with drones.

 As with all insurance policies, read the terms and conditions carefully – make sure the insurance you’re buying will cover your particular circumstances.
 Often you may not be buying policy cover for what you think you are – ask specific questions of your insurance broker.